We are here to help

 All ten Residential Colleges welcome applications from international students who are aged over 18 years at the time of commencing their studies.
 Some Colleges accept both undergraduate and graduate international students, as well as students from other universities.
 See related ‘which Colleges accept students from other Universities and/or Graduate Students’ question on this page for further details.

 Note: If you are an international student under the age of 18 when you commence your university tertiary studies in Australia there is a government visa requirement around certain types of accommodation where you can stay while studying.
-Of our network of ten Residential Colleges only International House and Medley Hall can accept under 18 international students as residents.
+Of our network of ten Residential Colleges only International House and Wilam Hall can accept under 18 international students as residents.
 If you are an under 18 international student please contact the Intercollegiate Office to further discuss your Colleges application options.

 Can I defer my college place?